hgedia/knowledge-base/docs/Concepts/basics.md

 - Creation Transaction: The code of a smart contract is stored in a transaction’s payload and sent to the Blockchain.
 - Invocation Transaction: The commands to invoke code in the contract is stored in a transaction’s payload and sent to the Blockchain.

-Gas is paid as a unit of comutation for transactions.
+Gas is paid as a unit of computation for transactions.

 ### Primitives